This is your comprehensive guide to the new British Airways First Suite first class seat.

-British Airways has achieved a number of “firsts” (pun intended) with its first class cabin, including the very first fully-flat bad in any cabin class on a commercial airline in 1995.
+British Airways has achieved a number of “firsts” (pun intended) with its first class cabin, including the very first fully-flat bed in any cabin class on a commercial airline in 1995.

 Since then, British Airways has iterated its first class seat a number of times.
 In 2020, British Airways launched an updated version of its first class seat – with a door – with the arrival of its latest 777s.

-Note that the 2020 First Suite is NOT the new first class seat tipped to launch with the arrival of BA’s 777X aircraft in 2023.
+Note that the 2020 First Suite is NOT the new first class seat tipped to launch with the arrival of BA’s 777X aircraft later this decade.
 It is simply a slightly modified version of the existing seat with the addition of a fully closing door and other minor improvements.

 That means British Airways now has three offerings in First:

 - The ‘Prime’ seat was introduced in 2010 and is currently the oldest first class seat to be found on the British Airways fleet.
 You can find it on the A380 and the majority of the 777 fleet.

 - A modified ‘Prime’ seat was introduced with BA’s 787-9 fleet in 2015

 - In 2020, British Airways announced the ‘First Suite’, again modified from the 2015 ‘Prime’ seat but with a fully closing door

 As you can see, British Airways updates its first class seats approximately every five years.
 However, you will still find older variants of the seat across the fleet, with the oldest seats still flying dating back to 2010.

 What is the difference between BA’s first class seats?